reihunter360/project-valkyria-irc/trunk/documentation/README.txt

 translation.dat file in notepad and be sure to read the top of the file before you start editing.

-* Added the Ability to Sell Items
+* Added the Ability to Sell Items & Accessories
-Use !shop sell items (item name) (amount)  [without the () of course] to sell an unwanted item back to the shop.
+Use !shop sell items (item/accessory name) (amount)  [without the () of course] to sell an unwanted item back to the shop.
 Keep in mind you won't get the full price back for the item.

 * Added AOE Heal Techs